agence-adeliom/adeliom-webcomponents/docs/pages/frameworks/angular.md

   ...

   showDrawer() {
-    // use nativeElement to access Shoelace components this.drawer?.nativeElement.show();
+    // use nativeElement to access Adeliom WebComponents components this.drawer?.nativeElement.show();
   }
 }
 ```

-Now you can start using Shoelace components in your app!
+Now you can start using Adeliom WebComponents components in your app!

 :::tip
-Are you using Shoelace with Angular?
-[Help us improve this page!](https://github.com/shoelace-style/shoelace/blob/next/docs/frameworks/angular.md)
+Are you using Adeliom WebComponents with Angular?
+[Help us improve this page!](https://github.com/agence-adeliom/awc/blob/next/docs/frameworks/angular.md)
 :::